• Skip to primary navigation

 Thinly slice radishes (about ¼-inch) and set aside.

-Make the ricotta spread: Place ricotta, minced garlic, chives, salt, and pepper in a bowl and whisk to combine.
+Make the herbed ricotta: Place ricotta, minced garlic, chives, salt, and pepper in a bowl and whisk to combine.

 When ready to serve, toast sourdough slices.
 Spread a good-sized layer of ricotta spread on toasts, and top with radish slices.
 If you prefer, add additional chives on top.